HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/duplication.md

 !!! note "In the example above, **`c.3921dup`**, should the description based on a coding DNA reference sequence not be `c.3922dup`?"

     Strictly speaking, you are right.
-    However, for cases like this, an exception was made to prevent that when `c.3922dup` is translated back to a genomic position, one would end up at the wrong nucleotide, in the wrong exon (`NC_000023.10:g.32456507dup` in stead of `NC_000023.10:g.32459297dup`).
+    However, for cases like this, an exception was made to prevent that when `c.3922dup` is translated back to a genomic position, one would end up at the wrong nucleotide, in the wrong exon (`NC_000023.10:g.32456507dup` instead of `NC_000023.10:g.32459297dup`).

 !!! note "How should I describe the change `ATCG`<code class="spot1">ATCGATCGATCG</code><code class="spot2">A</code>`GGGTCCC` to `ATCG`<code class="spot1">ATCGATCGATCG</code><code class="spot2">A</code><code class="ins">ATCGATCGATCG</code>`GGGTCCC`?
 The fact that the inserted sequence (<code class="ins">ATCGATCGATCG</code>) is present in the original sequence suggests it derives from a duplicative event."